rulacreative/wnm608/README.md

 ## Welcome
 This is the class README.
 The README file contains project or folder information.

-## Products Table
+## Rula Bashi — Product Table Assignment
-This database table (`products`) was created for my website project.
+This project includes my `products` table for WNM 608.
-It includes 12 sample products with details such as name, price, description, category, and image filenames.
+The table contains 12 sample products for my e-commerce website with details such as name, price, description, category, and image filenames.
+Folder: `/bashi.rula`
+File: `products.sql`